Requirements for Admission

 GRE

 The Graduate School does not require the GRE.
 Your academic program may or may not require it.
 Please check your program’s website for details.
-Due to issues surrounding COVID-19 some programs have decided to drop or allow flexibility with their GRE requirement.
+If your intended program of study requires the GRE, you should submit official GRE scores electronically via ETS (institution code 1846).

 English proficiency

-• you have earned a degree from a regionally accredited U.S. college or university not more than 5 years prior to the anticipated semester of enrollment; or
+• Earned a Masters or PhD degree from a regionally accredited United States college or university not more than 5 years prior to the anticipated start of enrollment.

-• you have completed at least two full-time semesters of graded course work, exclusive of ESL courses, in a U.S. college or university, or at an institution outside the U.S. where English is the exclusive language of instruction.
-Completion of graded course work cannot be more than five years prior to the anticipated semester of enrollment.
+• Completed at least two full-time semesters of graded coursework from an accredited institution where English is the exclusive language of instruction not more than 5 years prior to the anticipated start of enrollment.
+This coursework cannot include English language learning classes.

 Choose your institution’s country from this drop-down list for specific information about English proficiency: